oddstream/gosol/README.md

 you to move them, one at a time, via an empty pile or cell.
 Enabling power moves automates this, allowing multi-card moves between piles.
 The number of cards you can move is calculated from the number of empty piles and cells (if any).

-#### Relax games

-Many games can be made a little easier by removing the constraint that a card of a particular rank (usually a King) must the first card placed on an empty tableau pile.

-The statistics for relaxed games are recorded separately.

-Toggling this will abandon the current game (so it will not count as a loss) and restart it.

-Some games are already as relaxed as they can be, so this setting will have no effect.

 #### Extra colors

 Draws the cards in four colors, rather than the usual black and red.
 Can be useful when scanning cards in variants that sort cards into suit order (like Australian or Spider), but is annoying for variants that sort cards into alternate colors (like Klondike, Freecell or Yukon).